-()
+Sale of securities data record(s)

 Investor data record(s)

 File total data record.

-Count of IDENTITY records in the file – the count of all Investment body identity data records in the file.
+7.210 Count of IDENTITY records in the file – the count of all Investment body identity data records in the file.
 This should equal the number of AIIR included in the file.

+7.211 Count of SLDR records in the file – the count of all Security level data records in the file.

-Count of DACCOUNT records in the file – the count of all Investment account data records in the file.
+7.212 Count of DACCOUNT records in the file – the count of all Investment account data records in the file.